A simple method for seniority-zero quantum state preparation: Numerical results and discussion

 \subsection{Conclusions and Outlook}

-In this work, we have derived the connection between oo-pCCD and UpCCD wave functions in the small-amplitude limit, and introduced the oo-pCCD-UpCCD ansatz as a non-variational approximate state preparation method for singlet states, for use with Quantum Phase Estimation.
+In this work, we have derived the connection between oo-pCCD and UpCCD wave functions showing that overlaps between these two Ansatze are high if amplitudes have small magnitudes or if the number of non-zero amplitudes is small.
+We have introduced the oo-pCCD-UpCCD ansatz as a non-variational approximate state preparation method for singlet states, for use with Quantum Phase Estimation.
 We evaluated the effectiveness of our scheme in preparing high-fidelity states, on prototypical multi-configurational examples of double bond dissociation (ethene) and triple bond dissociation (ethyne and dinitrogen), as well as on a model Hamiltonian with correlation tunable from weak to strong (1D Hubbard models with 6 and 10 sites).
 In each case, the UpCCD ansatz circuits with leading oo-pCCD amplitudes were embarrassingly shallow and prepared states with significantly higher fidelities than the Hartree-Fock state (apart from \ce{N2} with $D_{NN}<1.6$, where overlaps of UpCCD and HF with HCI were similar and $>0.9$); high enough to ensure success of Quantum Phase Estimation.
-We show, on the stretched \ce{C2H2} and \ce{N2} examples, that the pCCD state has almost unit overlap with the seniority-zero sector of HCI, and that the overlap between pCCD and UpCCD states is high, owing to the sparsity of the amplitude matrix ensuring lack of excitation-deexcitation terms and limited impact of the error due to the small-angle approximation.
+We show, on the stretched \ce{C2H2} and \ce{N2} examples, that the pCCD state has almost unit overlap with the seniority-zero sector of HCI, and that the overlap between pCCD and UpCCD states is high, owing to a small number of large amplitudes.
 Finally, we demonstrate how our scheme enables successful estimation of ground state energy of an 8-qubit model of dissociated ethene.

 Overall, this study enhances our understanding of the connections between non-unitary and unitary coupled cluster methods with paired doubles, and provides a low cost method for preparing high-fidelity singlet states, for use with QPE and related methods.